 The critical particle size for today’s leading-edge semiconductor technology is shrinking.
 Now in the sub-10 nm size-range, the control and mitigation of potentially yield-impacting particles is growing more important.
-Here, we’ll discuss how the Chem 20™ Chemical Particle Counter’s industry-leading sensitivity can be applied throughout the microelectronics industry in:
+Here, we’ll discuss how the Chem 20™ Chemical Particle Counter’s industry-leading sensitivity can be applied throughout the microelectronics industry in for Controlling Contamination in High-Purity Chemicals:

 - Chemical suppliers